 Partners: David Rosenberg, Tracy Walsh, John Zurzola

-Associates: David Assalone, Cheryl A. Binosa, Matthew G. Laver, Ryan A. Nolan, Judy Moon, Dawn Nicholson, Mark Setaro
+Associates: David Assalone, Cheryl A. Binosa, Matthew G. Laver, Judy Moon, Dawn Nicholson, Mark Setaro